JamieVos991/Hello-You-F1M1/README.md

 ## Beroepsproduct uitleg

-Dit is mijn eerste schoolopdracht voor de opleiding Softwaredeveloper.
-Het Mediacollege Amsterdam is mijn opdrachtgever.
-Alle code opdrachten zijn met Python gemaakt.

-Ik vind het zelf moeilijke maar leuke opdrachten.
+This is my first school assignment for the Software development programme.
+Mediacollege Amsterdam is my client.
+All code commands are created with Python.

-### Opdrachten in deze repository:
+### Files in this repository:
 ###
 ----------------------------------
  - Github Link